Ziemniakoss/Ziemniakoss/README.md

 Im currently studing and working, so I might be slow to reply.

-Sneak peak at my current project:
+Sneak peak into my current project:

 ![Sneak peek of my current project](./sneak_peek.png)